jisaacks/GitGutter/.github/ISSUE_TEMPLATE.md

 >
 >   `Preferences->Package Settings->GitGutter->Support Info`.
 >
-> or from the command pallet:
+> or from the Command Palette:
 >
 >   `GitGutter: Support Info`
 >